 - Get to know what the Career Services Center offers and encourage your student to visit early in their college life.

 - Talk positively to your student about the world of work.

 - Help your student network with individuals who are employed in fields he/she is interested in.

 - Stress the importance of planning now for a job search.

-Encourage your daughter or son to take advantage of all of the services that the Office of Career Services provides.
+Encourage your daughter or son to take advantage of all of the services the Career Services Center provides.
 Appointments are available at flexible times to meet students' class and work schedule needs.
-We as the staff of Career Services, look forward to serving you and your JJC student.
+We look forward to serving you and your JJC student.

 Recommended Reading for Parents

-- The Parent's Crash Course in Career Planning: Helping Your College Student Suceed by Marcia B. Harris and Sharon L. Jones, Career Dimensions, 2007.
+- The Parent's Crash Course in Career Planning: Helping Your College Student Succeed by Marcia B. Harris and Sharon L. Jones, Career Dimensions, 2007.